 Note: Portals to other Spaces will lead the user to the default spawn point of that Space unless you have visited the Space before.
 If you have been to the Space before, you will appear where you last were.

-Portal Within the Current Room
+Portal Within the Same Room

 You can also use Portal tiles to create shortcuts within a Room.
 This is especially handy for large Maps or when you want to quickly get to a location your frequently visit, like the all-hands room.